Health of Frédéric Chopin: Physicians

 It is uncertain how many physicians Chopin had; various authors have given the number as 14, 31 or "nearly 50".
 In addition, the composer had friendly relations with other physicians, who may also have occasionally provided him with assistance.

 In Warsaw, Chopin's physicians were Jan Fryderyk Wilhelm Malcz, Franciszek Girardot and Fryderyk Adolf Roemer.
 In Vienna, Chopin was provided medical care by Johann Malfatti.
 Chopin's physicians in Paris included Aleksander Hofman, Jean-Jacques Molin, André François Cauviere, Jan Matuszyński, Adam Raciborski, Pierre Gaubert, Gustave Papet and Coste, while during his 1848 stay in London they were Mallan and James Clark.
 In Paris, in 1848–49, he was treated by Léon Simon, Fraenkel, David Koreff, Louis and Roth.
 Chopin's last physician was Jean Cruveilhier.

 Family history

-Little is known about the health of Frédéric's father, Nicolas Chopin, who lived to the age of 73 and suffered several times from respiratory infections.
-The composer's mother had no chronic illness and reached the age of 79.
+Little is known about the health of Frédéric's father, Nicolas Chopin, who lived to the age of 73.
+The composer's mother, Justina Chopin, reached the age of 87.

 Of Frédéric's three sisters, Izabela died at age 70 and had no illnesses; Ludwika suffered from recurrent respiratory infections and died at 47; the youngest, Emilia, was of frail health from earliest childhood.
 Emilia suffered from recurrent coughs and dyspnea; at 11 she began having hemorrhages from the upper gastrointestinal tract, and she died of a massive hemorrhage at 14.